Zeke-OS/zeke/doc/ipc.md

 Zeke supports unidirectional
 <span data-acronym-label="POSIX" data-acronym-form="singular+short">POSIX</span>
 pipe IPC.
-The implementation inherits nofs and it utilizes `queue_r` to provide lockess data transfer between a producer and a consumer.
+The implementation inherits *nofs* and it utilizes `queue_r` to provide lockless data transfer between a producer and a consumer.
 However, the current implementation doesn’t guarantee the atomicity the requirement set by
 <span data-acronym-label="POSIX" data-acronym-form="singular+short">POSIX</span>.